The roadmap for Product/Market Fit… maybe

 Ask yourself: What can you do today, that will (a) get more people from the target market to come to the website or (b) convert more of those people to try the product or (c) convert more of those to buy the product.

 The answer might be found in writing more code.
 Improving the new-user experience, for example, could increase the conversion rate from “try” to “buy.”
 But more often the answer isn’t inside the product; indeed several of those steps happen before the person has used the product at all.
+The code is actually your enemy.

 You’ll advance the product anyway—I know that.
 And you should, but you don’t need to be told to do that.
 After all, it’s all you ever wanted to do, even at step one.
 That’s why you need to set an intention every day to make progress on one of those questions.
 That’s how you’re going to generate growth.

-6. Prioritize product work around retention.
+6. Prioritize retention-based product work.

 After all that—clear signals of desire, need, willingness to pay, and apparent “fit”—they decided “Nope, this is not what I want.”

 What it means is: You made the right promise, but didn’t keep it.
-It means they thought it would work in their environment, but it doesn’t.
-Or it means they thought they wanted it, but they were wrong.

 Some people believe that low retention is fine because you can make up for it with growth.
 That’s not true for two reasons: